MateuszDabrowski/elquent/README.md

 - Works with both HTML and MJML files
 - Outputs HTML, MJML, updates e-mail or creates new one directly in Eloqua

+_ToDo:_

+- [ ] _Automated creation of reminder version of e-mail with title/preheader/asset name difference_

 ---

 ### [ELQuent.page](utils/page.py)